 Collaborative Masterclass Series

 Our Collaborative Masterclasses are a series of events working with key partners across the North West focused on areas of transformational change and new care models.
-The Collaborative Masterclass events will be delivered by experts in transformational change and other thought leaders.
-These events will also provide excellent networking and peer support opportunities for individuals […]
+We are an influential […]

 AQ: Improving Care for Patients with Sepsis in an Acute Trust